Wendy Sandler: Honors and awards

 In December 2017, Sandler won a prize of 150,000 Israeli new shekels from Mifal HaPayis for her conceptual research systems while following new sign languages which are being converted into functional communication, including a sign language of a Bedouin community in Israel.

 During 2014–2018, Sandler led a European Research Council (ERC) Advanced Grant entitled, "The Grammar of the Body: Revealing the Foundations of Compositionality in Human Language" (GRAMBY).

 In 2020, Sandler was elected to the American Academy of Arts and Sciences.

-Filmography

-In the comedy film Dirty Sanchez and the Lost Wendy's Sock, Sandler plays a fictionalized version of herself, serving as the protagonist in the film's narrative.
-The story revolves around her lost sock, which becomes the central focus of a chaotic and comedic quest undertaken by the Dirty Sanchez crew.

-Sandler’s participation in the film marks a departure from her academic career, adding an unexpected and humorous twist to her public persona.
-Her character is portrayed as enigmatic and integral to the plot, blending her real-world expertise with the film’s irreverent humour.

-Outside of her role in the film, Sandler is a prominent figure in linguistics, recognized for her contributions to the understanding of sign languages and their structure.